Trump’s ‘Big, Beautiful Bill’ Hits the Senate — Here’s What They Kept and Cut

 - 37% rate — down from 39.6% ($626,350 and up)

-Income from cash tips would be exempt from federal income taxes through a deduction under the House bill that could benefit millions of workers in the food and beverage industry, as well as barbering and hair care, nail care, esthetics and body and spa treatment.
-The bill includes a Dec.
+Income from cash tips would be exempt from federal income taxes through a deduction that could benefit millions of workers in the food and beverage industry, as well as barbering and hair care, nail care, esthetics and body and spa treatment.
+Both versions of the bill include a Dec.
 31, 2028, sunset clause for the no-tax-on-tips deduction, meaning the relief would be available for most of Trump's presidency, if passed.
+The Senate bill caps the deduction at $25,000 — a difference from the House bill, which had no cap.

 Payroll taxes would still apply to overtime and cash tips.